mryhryki/markdown-preview/README.md

 ### *2: How to create a template file

-Creating template files is easy.
-You just need to load `/markdown-preview-websocket.js` and add a callback to `connectMarkdownPreview`.
+You just need to load `/markdown-preview-websocket.js` and register a callback to `connectMarkdownPreview`.

 A simple example code is below: